-- (1) Resource control metrics: - (a) Total Regulation Up Service (Reg-Up) and Regulation Down Service (Reg-Down) per interval ERCOT shall develop a monthly report detailing the total amount of Reg-Up energy deployed in the Settlement Interval and by hour and the total amount of Reg-Down energy deployed for each Settlement Interval and by hour of the Operating Day. - (2) Reliability Unit Commitments (RUCs) and deployments: - (a) For each month, ERCOT shall report, Generation Resources committed in each RUC process, the reason for the commitment, Resource name and intervals deployed, and the hours committed for Voltage Support Service (VSS).
+- (1) Resource control metrics: - (a) Total Regulation Up Service (Reg-Up) and Regulation Down Service (Reg-Down) per interval ERCOT shall develop a monthly report detailing the total amount of Reg-Up energy deployed in the Settlement Interval and by hour and the total amount of Reg-Down energy deployed for each Settlement Interval and by hour of the Operating Day. - (2) Reliability Unit Commitments (RUCs) and deployments: - (a) For each month, ERCOT shall report, Generation Resources committed in each RUC process, the reason for the commitment, Resource name and intervals deployed, and the hours committed for Voltage Support Service (VSS). - (3) Reversal of Base Point instructions to Generation Resources from interval to interval: - (a) ERCOT shall record and report, on a monthly basis, instances of Dispatch Instructions to Resources not providing Regulation Service in which there is a directional change in Base Point instructions for four consecutive Security-Constrained Economic Dispatch (SCED) intervals for validation and review.

-[NOGRR025: Replace Section 9.3.2, System and Resource Control, above, with the following upon system implementation:]
+[NOGRR025: Replace or insert applicable paragraph(s) of Section 9.3.2, System and Resource Control, above, with the following upon system implementation:]